On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: On the behavior of divisible statistics under contiguous alternatives

 When analyzing the source-free $X$-ray spectrum from Chandra introduced in Section \ref{sec:chandraI}, Pearson's statistic failed to reject the hypothesis of a constant background model.
-As a follow-up study, consider the weighted linear statistic
+As a follow-up study, consider the weighted linear statistic in \eqref{eqn:linear_stat} and the (centered) likelihood ratio -- known in astronomy as `Cash statistic' \citep{cash} -- defined by the function